 Think of the rails of your tracks as big long wires that extend around your entire layout.
 One rail serves as the positive "wire" and the other rail serves as the negative "wire".
 These tracks ("wires") carry the current that make your engines work.

 Now think about your power unit, or transformer.
 The wire that is connected to the positive terminal of the power unit will carry the electrons from the power pack to one rail of the track making that rail the positive side of your track throughout the entire layout.
 The wire connected to the negative terminal on your power pack must then be connected to the other rail which carries the electrons back to the power unit.
 This makes that rail the negative rail for the entire layout.

-In order to keep this straight for all your model railroad wiring, you should use different colors for the positive and negative wires - typically red for positive and black for negative.
+In order to keep this straight for all your model railroad wiring, you should use different colors for the positive and negative wires.

 If this consistency in polarity is not maintained, you will have short circuits.
 If positive rails are connected to negative rails, for example, nothing will work, and even worse, your equipment might be damaged.